Schroedinger-Hat/community/community-membership.md

 # Inactive contributors

-_Contributors are continuously active in the community._
+_Contributors are continuously active members of the community._

 A core principle in maintaining a healthy community is encouraging active participation.
 It is inevitable that people's focuses will change over time and they are not expected to be actively contributing forever.